ArthurClemens/polythene/packages/docs/search.md

 ### Logic: storing and clearing the value

 To add logic to the search field, we will wrap the search field in a component.
 We will store the textfield state in our component state, and set the text field input value programmatically.
-For this we will use the [text field callback functions](../polythene-textfield) `value` and `getState`:
+For this we will use the [text field callback functions](../polythene-textfield) `value` and `onChange`:

 * `value()` - sets the text field input
-* `getState(state)` - receives updates on changes and events
+* `onChange(state)` - receives updates on changes and events

 <!--
-the return value of textfield's `getState` is a object:
+the return value of textfield's `onChange` is a object:

 ~~~javascript
 {